NicholasFarrow/nicholasfarrow.github.io/_posts/2019-12-19-X1-Extreme-Post-Arch-Linux-Installation-Configuration.md

 I can now switch to nvidia graphics using `optimus-manager --switch nvidia`, then `prime-switch`, `xinit` and `prime-offload` once logged in.
 This will become more streamlined once I start using a desktop manager.

+After switching to nvidia grahpics, the display will be outputted to any plugged in HDMI monitor.
+To extend my screen for another i3 desktop I use `xrandr --output HDMI-0 --auto --right-of eDP-1-1`.

 ## Display Server xorg
 All my xorg configs in `/etc/X11/xorg.conf.d/` are now controlled by `optimus-manager`.